brap/brap/README.md

 If you are ready to use the template engine, use the same instance of container from above to get (the container is not global).

-# TODO Update rest of documentation from 1.0 to 2.0